microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_office365groupsactivityfilecounts.md

-# Get Office365GroupsFileCounts report
+# Office365ActivityGroupsFileCounts function

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get an Office 365 groups file counts report.
+Get the number of total and active files across all group sites associated with an Office 365 Group.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Office 365 groups](https://support.office.com/client/Office-365-groups-a27f1a99-3557-4f85-9560-a28e3d822a40).